Building a stellar onboarding checklist

 Ongoing support checklist

-Effective onboarding definitely doesn’t stop after the first week!
-Continuous attention and effort help new hires stay engaged, feel appreciated, and, ultimately, succeed!
+Effective onboarding doesn't stop after week one.
+Continuous attention and investment help new hires stay engaged, feel valued, and ultimately succeed.

 1. Create continuous learning opportunities